 How the Process Works

-Advanced Regenerative Medicine Institute (ARMI) is a Utah company that trains doctors in how use stem cell therapy and its PRP cousin to treat a variety of conditions, including orthopedic issues.
-The treatments are outpatient procedures that can be completed with minimal discomfort.
+Advanced Regenerative Medicine Institute (ARMI) is a Utah company that trains doctors in how use stem cell therapy and its PRP cousin to treat a variety of conditions, including issues with orthopedics valencia ca. The treatments are outpatient procedures that can be completed with minimal discomfort.

 To treat an orthopedic injury, a doctor extracts fat tissue from the patient using a minimally invasive procedure.
 The fat tissue is then processed in a centrifuge to isolate and concentrate the stem cells.
 After processing, the stem cells are injected into the treatment site.
 They then signal the body to begin the healing process that, in many cases, involves regenerating new tissue to replace that which was lost or damaged.